9thlast/tokval/README.md

 OPTIONS:
-    -i, --input <input_file>      file containing a line-separated list of tokens -j, --jobs <# jobs>           number of threads to spawn (defaults to # cpus available) -o, --output <output_file>    file to write all valid tokens to -p, --proxies <proxyfile>     file containing a line-separated list of proxies
+    -i, --input <input_file>      file containing a line-separated list of tokens -j, --jobs <# jobs>           number of threads to spawn (defaults to # cpus available) -l, --log <log file>          file to output logs to -o, --output <output_file>    file to write all valid tokens to -p, --proxies <proxyfile>     file containing a line-separated list of proxies
 ```